freenas/freenas-docs/userguide/system.rst

   entry's :guilabel:`Keep` button if that boot environment should not be automatically pruned.

 Highlight an entry to view its configuration buttons.
-The following configuration buttons are available:
+These configuration buttons are shown:

 * **Rename:** used to change the name of the boot environment.